Money Matters Made Simple for Moms:

 Commit To Your Health This Men’s Health Month

+As the summer season kicks off, you might have lots of exciting plans in the months to come.
 But before you head to the beach or fire up the barbecue, take some time to check in with your health.

 If you have health insurance, schedule that free physical with your doctor and get your blood pressure and cholesterol checked.
+If you have any symptoms you’re worried about, don’t hesitate to get them checked out.

 Even if you don’t have health insurance, there are a number of organizations and databases that can connect you with free or low-cost health services.
+From university medical programs to nonprofit clinics to Planned Parenthood, you have options for screenings and exams.

+Being proactive about your health is critical for preventing and overcoming disease.
 Use these resources to make your physical and mental health a priority without breaking the bank this Men’s Health Month.

 You May Also Like